nikhilgoenkatech/AWS.XRayExporter/readme.md

 ![Span setails](images/dynatrace-2.png)

 ## Release Notes
+* v1.0 Switch to K8s deployment as the default option.

+  BREAKING CHANGES:
+  * XRayConnector and XRayConnectorContainerized projects have been merged.
+To build the container image for K8s deployment, all references to *XRayConnectorContainerized* have been migrated to *XRayConnector*.
+Please also see the adapted instructions in **Deploy to K8s, Step 1**.
 * v0.11 Add supoprt to automatically start the workflow
 * v0.10 Added support for role assumption via AWS STS.
 Added new config option to define polling interval in seconds.
 * v0.9 Added a new project XRayConnectorContainerized +  manifest for k8s deployment